German police accuse AfD lawmaker of incitement over anti-Muslim tweet

 “What the hell is wrong with this country?
 Why is the official page of police in NRW tweeting in Arabic,” Beatrix von Storch, a member of the anti-immigrant Alternative for Germany (AfD), wrote in a Dec.
 31 tweet that was later deleted by Twitter after receiving complaints from members of the public.

-“Are they seeking to appease the barbaric, Muslim, rapist hordes of men?” she added.
+“Are they seeking to appease the barbaric, Muslim, rapist hoards of men?” she added.

 Twitter suspended her account for some 12 hours after she posted the message, saying it breached the micro-blogging website’s rules that bar users from posting hateful messages.